mapbox/mapbox-gl-draw/API.md

 ### `draw.update`

 Fired when one or more features are updated.
-The following will trigger this event, which takes two different `type`s:
+The following will trigger this event, which can be subcategorized by `action`:

-- `type: 'move'`
+- `action: 'move'`
   - Finish moving one or more selected features in `simple_select` mode.
 The event will only fire when the movement is finished — i.e. when the user releases the mouse button or hits Enter.
-- `type: 'change_coordinates'`
+- `action: 'change_coordinates'`
   - Finish moving one or more vertices of a selected feature in `direct_select` mode.
 The event will only fire when the movement is finished — i.e. when the user releases the mouse button or hits Enter.
   - Delete one or more vertices of a selected feature in `direct_select` mode, which can be done by hitting the Backspace or Delete keys, clicking the Trash button, or invoking `Draw.trash()`.
   - Add a vertex to the selected feature by clicking a midpoint on that feature in `direct_select` mode.